 Knife handle

 Each knife consists of a blade and a handle.
 Although the blade is the main star of the show that we all notice first, the handle will also be a deciding factor when choosing a knife.
 There are many different handles that are put on knives, but they all have the same task: to provide the user with a secure grip when using the knife.
-In Japan, making knife handles is also a highly regarded craft, and there are entire factories that service the manufacture and installation of knife handles.
+In Japan, making knife handles is a highly valued craft, and there are entire factories that service the manufacture and installation of knife handles.
 Many blacksmiths are happy to use these services because they believe that just as they specialize in forging blades, fitting the handle should be done by a highly trained person for the job.

 HANDLE SHAPE